TRON-US/go-btfs/README.md

 #### Pay attention

 * This section is limited to maintenance personnel of btfs-binary-release.
-* Make sure go-btfs and btfs-binary-release are in the project directory.
+* Make sure go-btfs and btfs-binary-release are in the same directory.

 #### Step